EPA Handing Off Cleanup Duties at Contaminated Sites in Libby, Montana

 The next phase of the longest-running, man-made environmental disaster in American history will begin soon.
-The Environmental Protection Agency (EPA) recently released a draft plan to hand off cleanup efforts in Libby, Montana to local government agencies.
+The Environmental Protection Agency (EPA) recently released a draft plan to hand off cleanup duties in Libby, Montana to local government agencies.

 EPA Exits, Local Government Takes Over

 The EPA’s Institutional Control Implementation and Assurance Plan, released on Oct.
 31, directs Lincoln County to manage the remaining asbestos.